1. The Siesta and Business Hours

 Spaniards eat at odd times, compared to the rest of the world.

-Most cafés and hotels do not start their breakfast service until 8 am; lunch at home and at restaurants is never before 1pm, and usually after 2pm; and dinner at home and at restaurants is never before 8pm and usually after 9pm.
+Many cafés and hotels do not start their breakfast service until 8 am; lunch at home and at restaurants is never before 1pm, and usually after 2pm; and dinner at home and at restaurants is never before 8pm and usually after 9pm.

 3. Bars & Cafés

-In Spain, Bars are the same as Cafés, except that the latter do not usually serve alcohol.
+In Spain, bars are the same as cafés, except that the latter do not usually serve alcohol.
 Most towns and villages will only have a bar (or two).
+Both serve food and tapas, and both are family friendly.

 4. Tapas